 ** Alanis Morissette’s song, “Isn’t it ironic?” is about things that aren’t ironic.

 ***Update 2021: I still drink too much diet soda.
 I choose cans more often now, so my conscience feels a smidge better.
-“No” to letting go of an eating disorder behaviour, “yes” to helping save the planet (this is where I ignore the fact that not buying pop would be even better).
+“No” to letting go of an eating disorder behaviour, “yes” to me helping save the planet (while I ignore the contradiction inherent in buying plastic bottles of pop).